urbit/developers.urbit.org/content/reference/arvo/_index.md

 title = "Arvo"
 weight = 300
 sort_by = "weight"
-template = "sections/docs/chapters.html"
-aliases = ["/docs/learn/arvo/"]
 +++

 Resources about the Urbit OS.

 ## [Overview](/reference/arvo/overview)

-Arvo is Urbit's functional operating system, written in [Hoon](/docs/hoon/hoon-school/).
+Arvo is Urbit's functional operating system, written in [Hoon](/guides/core/hoon-school/).
 It's composed of modules called _vanes_, each of which has its own folder:

 ## [Ames](/reference/arvo/ames/ames)